redwoodjs/redwoodjs-com-archive/cookbook/GQLClient.md

 `
 ```

 This is a nameless operation.
-It's valid, but it isn't good for what we're about to do here.
+It's valid, but it isn't good for what we're about to do.
 It's a good practice to name your operations&mdash;Redwood Cells already do this for you.

 All right, we need to make a helper function that gets the operation name from a GraphQL document.
 We'll call it `getOperationName`.
 Let's quickly run `getOperationASt` on our `QUERY` to see what we're dealing with: